TheFuZiOnZz/Research-Dashboard/World Politics/United Kingdom/2024- Labour/2024 First Labour Budget.md

-- On 30 October 2024, Chancellor Rachel Reeves delivered the first Labour budget for 14 years, in which
+- On 30 October 2024, Chancellor Rachel Reeves delivered the first Labour budget for 14 years, in which included:
 	- Increased Taxes will raise £40bn;
 	- £11.8bn for Infected Blood Scandal Compensation Fund;
 	- £1.8bn for Post Office Horizon Scandal Compensation Fund;